-- oliguria, low urine production
+- oliguria, or low urine production

 enough of this mineral.
 Sometimes, low levels mean that your body isn’t keeping

 - chronic diarrhea

-filter waste products from the blood when the kidneys do not function properly
+filter waste products from the blood when the kidneys don’t function properly

 - ongoing use of diuretics

 There are quite a few other possible causes of low magnesium.
-These include:

 - heavy periods

 - issues with specific conditions, including

 - severe burns

-- sweating (in excess)
+- excessive sweating